regebro/die-git-die/README.md

 the two branches doesn't even have one single file in common.
 Why didn't it want to push?
 But, eh, OK, I'll pull.

+    $ echo "It's telling you what to do - git checkout master; git pull; git checkout gh-pages; git push"

     $ git pull

     You asked me to pull without telling me which branch you